- There are NO Long Term Contracts

 1.3 There may be more than one Pricing Schedule.
 If there is no Pricing Schedule attached or notified to you, then our standard pricing for customers of your type will apply.
 Our standard pricing will be fixed for one year unless otherwise specified, at which point it will be open to review.

 1.4 By default, all ECOTRICITY’s Residential contracts have no fixed term, however, 30 days’ notice is required before cancelling your agreement with us or switching to another retailer.
+This 30 day notice requirement is applicable for customers who have been switched in to Ecotricity for more than 10 calendar days.
+In the event that we do not receive a 30 day notice, or if you confirm you would like to switch out immediately, a break fee of $150 will apply.

 1.5 These general terms are for the purchase or supply of renewable electricity from ECOTRICITY to you our most valued and carbon reducing customer for the term of the Agreement.
 There will be times, unfortunately, when we cannot get our most sought after renewable electricity to you but these times will be few and far between (for instance your local grid or national grid may be temporarily disconnected), and are the responsibility of the network so are outside of our control.
 However, if the grid goes down we offset your total electricity consumption over an annualized basis so it is still 100% carboNZero Certified Renewable.
 Further we over compensate for infrequent situations like this in our carboNZero audit by providing a 5 – 15% carbon offset buffer.